incore-design/AntFarmDoc/README.md

 ## AntFarm

-AntFarm is a <a href="https://www.rhino3d.com/" target="rhino">Rhino 3D</a>v7 plugin written in C# using the <a href="https://docs.microsoft.com/en-us/dotnet/framework/" target="microsoft">Mircosofts .net framework (4.7.2)</a>.
-It permits the user to store any type of data on a rhino object and in an in-memory SQLite database.
-Any operation is implemented as a Rhino command, but can also be accessed through a UI.
-It also provides an API and a plugin system.
+AntFarm is a <a href="https://www.rhino3d.com/" target="rhino">Rhino 3D</a>v7 plugin written in C# using the <a href="https://docs.microsoft.com/en-us/dotnet/framework/" target="microsoft">Mircosofts .net framework (4.8)</a>.
+It permits the user to store select data of several types on a rhino object and in an in-memory SQLite database through a series of new Rhino commands that can also be accessed through a UI.
+Additionally it provides an API and a plugin system to furthe enhance the core data model with domain specific tools and functions such as GIS and much much more.

+Currently in <a href="https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta" target="release">Beta</a> the core datamodel and functions are considered to be feature complete.

 ---